AFRICA

 21) Transactions involving only foreign businesses (foreign-to-foreign)

 Although the New Zealand Commerce Commission's jurisdiction is limited to New Zealand, under section 47A of the Commerce Act 1986 the New Zealand Commerce Commission may apply to the High Court for a declaration where it considers that an "overseas person" has (directly or indirectly) acquired a controlling interest in a New Zealand body corporate.
-'Controlling interest' is defined to be control of the board or 20% of the voting rights, issued shares or dividend entitlements.
-An overseas person means either an individual or body corporate who is neither resident nor carrying on business in New Zealand.
-The declaration may be granted where the Court considers such an acquisition of that controlling interest has, or is likely to have, the effect of substantially lessening competition in a market in New Zealand.
+“Controlling interest” is defined to be control of the board or more than 20% of the voting rights, issued shares or dividend entitlements.
+An “overseas person” means either an individual or body corporate who is neither resident nor carrying on business in New Zealand.

 22) No overlap of activities of the parties